LeBron & Co. snap Clippers’ streak at 6 with 112-103 victory

 George and Leonard combined to score 12 straight points during a stretch in the fourth, but they could never get a sustained run going.

+“They were the team that really wanted it and they went and got it,” George said.
+“It’s hard to beat any team three times in a row in this league.
+It doesn’t set us back.”

-Bradley hit four of his season-high six 3-pointers in the third, helping the Lakers take their first lead since the opening quarter after trailing by nine.
+Bradley hit four of his season-high six 3-pointers in the third, helping the Lakers take their first lead since the opening quarter.

 TIP-INS